langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 2. Output parsers: Using post-processing to extract structured data from LLM responses.
 3. Tool calling: Leveraging built-in tool calling capabilities of some LLMs to generate structured outputs.

-Structured outputs are crucial for routing as they ensure the LLM's decision can be reliably interpreted and acted upon by the system.
+Structured outputs are crucial for agents as they ensure the LLM's decision can be reliably interpreted and acted upon by the system.
 Learn more about [structured outputs in this how-to guide](https://python.langchain.com/docs/how_to/structured_output/).

-## Tool calling agent
+## Tool calling

-While a router allows an LLM to make a single decision, more complex agent architectures expand the LLM's control in two key ways:

-1. Multi-step decision making: The LLM can control a sequence of decisions rather than just one.
-2. Tool access: The LLM can choose from and use a variety of tools to accomplish tasks.

-[ReAct](https://arxiv.org/abs/2210.03629) is a popular general purpose agent architecture that combines these expansions, integrating three core concepts.

-1. `Tool calling`: Allowing the LLM to select and use various tools as needed.
-2. `Memory`: Enabling the agent to retain and use information from previous steps.
-3. `Planning`: Empowering the LLM to create and follow multi-step plans to achieve goals.

-This architecture allows for more complex and flexible agent behaviors, going beyond simple routing to enable dynamic problem-solving across multiple steps.
-You can use it with [`create_react_agent`](../reference/prebuilt.md#create_react_agent).

-### Tool calling

 Tools are useful whenever you want an agent to interact with external systems.
 External systems (e.g., APIs) often require a particular input schema or payload, rather than natural language.
 When we bind an API, for example, as a tool we given the model awareness of the required input schema.
 The model will choose to call a tool based upon the natural language input from the user and  it will return an output that adheres to the tool's schema.